syncfusion-content/maui-docs/MAUI/DataGrid/Column-sizing.md

 ## Apply ColumnWidthMode for a particular column

-To apply column sizing to individual column, use the `DataGridColumn.ColumnWidthMode` property.
+To apply column sizing to an individual column, use the `DataGridColumn.ColumnWidthMode` property.
 The `DataGridColumn.ColumnWidthMode` property is also a type of the `ColumnWidthMode`.
-If the `DataGridColumn.ColumnWidthMode` is not explicitly set to a value, then it takes the value of the `SfDataGrid.ColumnWidthMode`and applies width to the columns accordingly.
+If the `DataGridColumn.ColumnWidthMode` is not explicitly set to a value, then it takes the value of the `SfDataGrid.ColumnWidthMode` and applies the width to the columns accordingly.

 To apply `ColumnWidthMode` for a particular column, follow the code example: